-Even though unfortunately we had to downsize in 2019 due to business circumstances, for the remaining employees a fantastic office location was chosen with good canteen facilities, as we believe work place and work environment is an essential part of everyday life at office and of the well-being of our employees.
+For the employees, a fantastic office location was chosen with good canteen facilities, as we believe work place and work environment is an essential part of everyday life at office and of the well-being of our employees.

 One of the biggest risks is the employees' retention, which we manage through our organisational climate survey every year to assess the engagement and satisfaction of the employees.
 Depending upon the result of the survey, action plans are being developed to secure satisfaction.